Can Dogs Eat Turkey?

 Can dogs have white-meat turkey?

-Dogs can have a few small bite-sized pieces of plain white-meat turkey without any sauces or seasoning.
+Dogs can have a few bite-sized pieces of plain white-meat turkey, as long as there is no sauce or seasoning.

 Can dogs have dark-meat turkey?